pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

 * Allowed login server to be disabled via spiff templates
 * Fixed an issue where logs were not being captured when an app is shutting down
 * Fixed a bug where two apps in two different orgs could be mapped to the same route
-* The format for graphite keys that collector will emit is changing to include the IP address of the job that is reporting metrics
+* The format for Graphite keys that collector will emit is changing to include the IP address of the job that is reporting metrics
-Originally it was sending: Deployment.Job.0.some_key.
+Originally it was sending: Deployment.Job.0.some\_key.
 Now it will be sending: Deployment.Job.0.1-2-3-4.some_key
 * Users can change the plan for a service instance, if support for the feature is declared by the service broker
 * Loggregator: